kaileywaal/watch-party/README.md

 ### Continuous integration

-- Continuous integration using GitHub Actions, which is configured to run all tests on push.
+- Continuous integration using GitHub Actions
+- Configured to run all tests on push.
-- You can view the results of these tests [here](https://github.com/kaileywaal/weather-wars/actions)
+- You can view previous actions that have been triggered [here](https://github.com/kaileywaal/weather-wars/actions)
-- Configuration details can be found in .github/workflows/ci.yml
+- Configuration details can be found in .github/workflows/cicd.yml (continuous integration is the "test" step)

 ### Production monitoring instrumenting